Request or download the MATTR Pi SDK Trial Licence Agreement and the MATTR Customer Agreement and review these terms.

 yarn add @mattrglobal/ecosystem-sdk-react-native

-And then include the Ecosystem SDK during initialisation:
+And then include the Ecosystem SDK during initialization:

 import { init } from "@mattrglobal/verifier-sdk-react-native";